DanielHauge/TestEX4/README.md

 All unit tests can be found in this file [PolygonHandlerTest](TriangleStuff/src/PolygonHandlerTest.java).
 Including tests derived from Boundary and Equivelance classes.

 ## Solution
+The finished implementation can be found here [PolygonHandlerImpl](TriangleStuff/src/PolygonHandlerImpl.java)
 - First take on implementation:
 [![https://gyazo.com/953a89b3a53babe632487fc43801e0c5](https://i.gyazo.com/953a89b3a53babe632487fc43801e0c5.png)](https://gyazo.com/953a89b3a53babe632487fc43801e0c5)